 Student Life

-On Friday, November 10, 2023, CCS was honored to partner with families, alumni and our staff to honor the military service of their loved ones.
-Student ambassadors greeted guests and handed out the 2023 Roll of Honor while the photo slideshow honoring those who have served played in the East Gym.
+On Tuesday, November 11, 2025, CCS was honored to partner with families, alumni and our staff to honor the military service of their loved ones.
+Student ambassadors greeted guests and handed out the 2025 Roll of Honor while the photo slideshow honoring those who have served played in the Main Gym.

-Backed up by a powerful custom video presentation, the high school choir paid respect to each of the service branches; beautifully singing the “Armed Forces Medley” while our Ambassador Council distributed a triangularly-folded American flag to each veteran as a token of appreciation.
+Backed up by a powerful custom video presentation, the high school choir paid respect to each of the service branches, beautifully singing the “Armed Forces Medley” while our Ambassador Council distributed a custom challenge coin to each veteran as a token of appreciation.

 More